Hunter Biden laptop controversy: Lawsuits from Hunter Biden

+Trial on gun charges

+In June 2024, special counsel Weiss introduced the laptop, related files, and an invoice from Mac Isaac's repair shop as evidence in Biden's trial in Delaware, in which he was found guilty of purchasing a firearm while a recent drug user.
+Defense attorneys for Biden argued that they had "numerous reasons to believe the data had been altered and compromised before investigators obtained the electronic material", which Weiss described as "a conspiracy theory with no supporting evidence".
+Prosecutors stated that defense attorneys had not "provided any evidence or information that shows that his laptop contains false information".
+The presiding judge sided with prosecutors.

+On June 4, 2024, the laptop was introduced into evidence by the prosecution.
+An FBI witness testified that the FBI had Biden's original laptop.
+She further testified about Biden's texts, his 2021 autobiography which detailed his drug addiction, and his bank records.

 Reactions

 Hunter Biden

-During a 2021 interview with CBS correspondent Tracy Smith, when asked if the laptop was his, Hunter Biden replied that he didn't know and didn't remember dropping off a laptop in Delaware for repairs, adding: "There could be a laptop out there that was stolen from me.
+During an April 2021 interview with CBS correspondent Tracy Smith, when asked if the laptop was his, Hunter Biden replied that he did not know and did not remember dropping off a laptop in Delaware for repairs, adding: "There could be a laptop out there that was stolen from me.
 It could be that I was hacked.
 It could be that it was Russian intelligence.
 It could be that it was stolen from me."

 In May 2021, Hunter enlisted the counsel of lawyer Kevin Morris to investigate the circumstances of the laptop's release to the press.